Population planning never talked about in Pakistan, laments Miftah

-Former finance minister is addressing an event in Karachi, in which he is speaking about the economy.
+The former finance minister further said if we had done matched the fertility rate to Bangladesh’s for the past 10 years, the country’s Gross Domestic Product per capita would have been higher than 15 per cent.

+He said other South Asian countries, such as Bangladesh and Sri Lanka, had progressed significantly because of “proper planning”.

-Addressing the gathering, Ismail said the expenses of provinces had increased by 6 per cent since 2010, “but there is no one to ask them about reasons for rise in expenses.”
+Talking about the country’s economic situation and the lack of accountability, Ismail said the expenses of provinces had increased by 6pc since 2010 “but there is no one to ask them about reasons for the rise in expenses”.

 The ex-minister said provinces had been given autonomy under the 18th constitutional amendment but the authority was not devolved at the grassroots level.